| Open

 to be achieved in practice for existing works because it will be set

-in the stone of the outdated standard.
+in the stone of the outdated standard. (c) Any scheme must necessarily be anti-innovative

 in that new technologies must be forced to fit within the scheme.